JR Motorsports: History

 JR Motorsports began in a shed on the property of Dale Earnhardt, Inc. in 1998 with just one employee, as the marketing division of Dale Earnhardt Jr.'s race team.
-The original intent of the business was to help Earnhardt Jr. sell T-shirts and negotiate sponsorship deals.
-It wasn't until 2002 that Earnhardt Jr. turned the business into a race team when T. J. Majors drove street stock division at Concord Motorsport Park in North Carolina.
+It wasn't until 2002 that Earnhardt Jr. turned the business into a race team when T. J. Majors drove in the street stock division at Concord Speedway in North Carolina.
 Upon Earnhardt Jr.'s signing with Hendrick Motorsports, the Hendrick and JR Motorsports Nationwide Series teams were merged.

-The first win for the team came at Motor Mile Speedway in Radford, VA, in 2004.
+The first win for the team came at Motor Mile Speedway in Radford, Virginia, in 2004.
 (At the time, Earnhardt Jr. was co-owner of another racing venture, Chance 2 Motorsports.)
-JR Motorsports in its current form, competing in the NASCAR Xfinity Series started in 2006 when sponsorship from the United States Navy funded the team.
-The team originally wanted to open in 2007, but the Navy sponsorship accelerated the operations.
+JR Motorsports in its current form, competing in the NASCAR O'Reilly Auto Parts Series, started in 2006 when sponsorship from the United States Navy funded the team.
+The team originally wanted to open in 2007, but the Navy sponsorship accelerated operations.

 Today, the team operates out of a 66000 sqft race shop near Mooresville, North Carolina.

-In early 2019 it was announced that JR Motorsports had formed a driver development program with GMS Racing, Drivers Edge Development, to train young drivers.
-Drivers in the program would race in JR Motorsports' Late Model and NASCAR Xfinity Series teams, as well as GMS Racing's NASCAR K&N Pro Series, ARCA Menards Series, and NASCAR Gander Outdoors Truck Series teams.
-JR Motorsports drivers Noah Gragson, Zane Smith, Sam Mayer, and Adam Lemke were among the inaugural members of the program.
+In early 2019, it was announced that JR Motorsports had formed a driver development program with GMS Racing, Drivers Edge Development, to train young drivers.
+Drivers in the program would race in JR Motorsports' Late Model and NASCAR O'Reilly Auto Parts Series teams, as well as GMS Racing's NASCAR K&N Pro Series, ARCA Menards Series, and NASCAR Craftsman Truck Series teams.
+The inaugural class of drivers, which was announced on January 24, 2019, included Noah Gragson, John Hunter Nemechek, Zane Smith, Sheldon Creed, Sam Mayer, and Adam Lemke.
+Carson Hocevar also joined the program later in 2019.
+The 2023 season was the last for the program when GMS Racing closed down.
+The class of drivers in the DED program that year included GMS Truck Series drivers Rajah Caruth and Daniel Dye, as well as JRM late model driver Carson Kvapil.

 On April 11, 2021, Earnhardt Jr. hinted that JR Motorsports may move up to the Cup Series, given the proposed savings associated with the debut of the Next Gen car in 2022.
 The challenges for the team are acquiring a charter and securing sponsorship for a Cup program.

 On August 24, 2022, Director of Competition Ryan Pemberton parted ways with JR Motorsports after working with the team since 2012.
 On September 1, Mike Bumgarner was announced as Pemberton's replacement.